TarkTech/training-oops/README.md

 git clone https://github.com/TarkTech/training-oops.git
 ```
 ### Manual Installation
-In case, if you are unable to install using Powershell script, please follow the steps mentioned [here.](https://www.youtube.com/watch?v=E0HHr6C0MzE)
+In case, if you are unable to install using Powershell script, please follow the steps mentioned [here](https://www.youtube.com/watch?v=E0HHr6C0MzE) to set-up prerequisite tools (Git, JDK 17, Intellij Idea) and code repository.

 **Note:** Please try this option, only if you are unable to install using Powershell script.
 For your reference, the commands and links, used in the video, are listed below.